 Andreas G. HEISS

-I am an archaeobotanist with a PhD in Biology from the University of Innsbruck.
-My research is dedicated to exploring the fascinating interactions between human cultures and plants, with a particular focus on the history of agriculture and food cultures.
-I am also interested in topics as diverse as mining, dyeing, wood use, and ritual practices.
-Over the years I have been actively involved in numerous research projects throughout Europe and the Aegean, which have helped me to develop my expertise in my field.
+I am an archaeobotanist, holding a PhD in Biology from the University of Innsbruck.
+The primary focus of my research is the exploration of the interactions between human cultures and plants, with a particular emphasis on the history of agriculture and food cultures.
+My research interests also extend to a range of other topics, including but not limited to mining, dyeing, wood use, and ritual practices.
+Throughout the years of my professional life, I have participated in a considerable number of research projects across Europe and the Mediterranean region.
+These projects have played a pivotal role in the development of my expertise.

 During my academic career I have had the privilege of teaching at three institutions: the University of Natural Resources and Applied Life Sciences, Vienna (BOKU), the University of Vienna, and the University of Applied Arts, Vienna.
 In 2012 I was honoured with the BOKU Teaching Award and in 2020 I received the Venia Docendi (habilitation) for Archaeobotany at the same university.

-As a founding member of the Bioarchaeological Society of Austria (BAG) in 2015, I am contributing to the development of zooarchaeology, archaeobotany, and biological anthropology in Austria, which has been a rewarding experience.
+As a founding member of the Austrian Bioarchaeological Society (BAG) in 2015 and a current board member, I have been actively contributing to the development of zooarchaeology, archaeobotany, and biological anthropology in Austria.
+This experience has been both rewarding and fulfilling.

-In 2016, I was given the opportunity to establish the Archaeobotany Laboratory at the Austrian Archaeological Institute at the Austrian Academy of Sciences (OeAW-OeAI), which I have been leading since then.
-In 2021 I took over the leadership of the research group ‘Environment and Human Impact in Historical Societies‘, which includes experts in zooarchaeology, archaeobotany, and biological anthropology.
+In 2016, I was awarded the opportunity to establish an Archaeobotany Laboratory at the Austrian Archaeological Institute at the Austrian Academy of Sciences (OeAW-OeAI).
+In 2021, I was appointed to the position of Research Group Leader.
+This group subsequently evolved into today’s Bioarchaeology Lab – we are specialists in the fields of zooarchaeology, archaeobotany, and biological anthropology.